TownLake/blog-samrhea-legacy/content/posts/2024/2024-04-27-icloud-lockout/index.md

 ### Sign in with Apple

 I use the `Sign in with Apple` feature to avoid making new accounts for services that I really do not care about or intend to use one time.
 For example, applications that I was just testing like old experiments with Adobe Creative Cloud and Nomad.
-I also use it when I want to buy something quickly from a new ecommerce app like StopckXor Drizly.
+I also use it when I want to buy something quickly from a new ecommerce app like StopckX or Drizly.
 I would not lose much sleep if I lost access to every one of these essentially one-off accounts.

-### Mail

-This is easy.
-I use iCloud mail today but with my own custom email domain.
-I'd just change the DNS records and move forward.

 ### Apple Card - Account Lockout